About Mike Kreidler

-A doctor of optometry with a master's degree in public health, Kreidler practiced at Group Health Cooperative in Olympia for 20 years.
+A doctor of optometry with a master's degree in public health from UCLA, Kreidler practiced at Group Health Cooperative in Olympia for 20 years.
+He also served 16 years in the Washington State Legislature.
 He served as a member of the Northwest Power Planning Council and as regional director for the U.S. Department of Health and Human Services.

 He retired as a lieutenant colonel from the Army Reserves with 20 years of service.

-He has earned a reputation both as a staunch advocate for consumer protection and as a fair and balanced regulator.
-He was honored in 2009 with the "Excellence in Consumer Advocacy Award," presented by consumer advisors to the National Association of Insurance Commissioners.
+He is a staunch advocate for consumer protection and as a fair and balanced regulator.
+He earned the "Excellence in Consumer Advocacy Award" from consumer advisors to the National Association of Insurance Commissioners.

 A longtime advocate for state and federal health care reform

-Throughout his career, Commissioner Kreidler has been passionate about achieving health care coverage for all Washingtonians and reforming the nation's health care system.
-Early on, he proposed a state plan for reform, called the Guaranteed Health Benefit Plan.
-He has been a strong supporter of the Affordable Care Act and efforts to implement it at the state level.
+Throughout his career, Commissioner Kreidler has been passionate about achieving health care coverage for all Washingtonians and has led the efforts to implement the Affordable Care Act in our state.

-Commissioner Kreidler also worked with state lawmakers to close a waiting-period loophole that was endangering the lives of organ-transplant patients.
-He rejected a bid by one of the state's largest non-profit health insurers, Premera Blue Cross, to become a for-profit company.
+He worked with state lawmakers to close a waiting-period loophole that was endangering the lives of organ-transplant patients.
+He also rejected a bid by one of the state's largest non-profit health insurers, Premera Blue Cross, to become a for-profit company.

 A national voice on climate change

 Since 2007, Commissioner Kreidler has chaired the National Association of Insurance Commissioners' Climate Change and Global Warming Work Group.
-He led a successful push for insurers to disclose if and how they're preparing for the potential risks associated with climate change.
+He led a successful push for insurers to disclose if and how they are preparing for the potential risks associated with climate change.